AMasokanalyst/Python_Assignment_5/README.md

 # Python File Handling

+### Objective
 Demonstrate your understanding of Python file handling by completing the following tasks.

-Tasks:
+### Tasks:

-File Creation:
+1. File Creation:
-Create a Python script (file_handling_assignment.py) that does the following:
+    - Create a Python script (file_handling_assignment.py) that does the following:
-Creates a new text file named "my_file.txt" in write mode ('w').
+    - Creates a new text file named "my_file.txt" in write mode ('w').
-Write at least three lines of text to the file, including a mix of strings and numbers.
+    - Write at least three lines of text to the file, including a mix of strings and numbers.

-File Reading and Display:
+2. File Reading and Display:
-Enhance your script to read the contents of "my_file.txt" and display them on the console.
+    - Enhance your script to read the contents of "my_file.txt" and display them on the console.

-File Appending:
+3. File Appending:
-Modify the script to open "my_file.txt" in append mode ('a').
+    - Modify the script to open "my_file.txt" in append mode ('a').
-Append three additional lines of text to the existing content.
+    - Append three additional lines of text to the existing content.

-Error Handling:
+4. Error Handling:
-Implement error handling using try, except, and finally blocks to manage potential file-related exceptions (e.g., FileNotFoundError, PermissionError).
+    - Implement error handling using try, except, and finally blocks to manage potential file-related exceptions (e.g., FileNotFoundError, PermissionError).